aldexdev/react-dashboard-app/README.md

 # REACT ADMINISTRATION DASHBOARD WEB APP
-Admin Dashboard Web Application developed using ReactJS and .
+Admin Dashboard Web Application developed using ReactJS, Tailwind and React Charts.

 To test the application:
 - Clone the repository.